 Keep Improving

-While your distribution center may have earned safety records, there's always room for improvement.
-Push your team to continue learning about safety protocols and focusing on safety in distribution centers.
+Even if your distribution center has strong safety records, there is always room for improvement.
+Encourage continuous learning about safety protocols and keep focus on preventing incidents.